 - Phosphodiesterase inhibitors

 - Take medications to manage blood pressure, diabetes, or depression.

 - Eat a healthful diet.

 - If you smoke, quit.
-Smoking is significantly associated with impotence in middle-aged and older men.
+Smoking is significantly associated with impotence in older men.

 - Talk to a therapist or counselor.